guilhemmarchand/kafka-docker-splunk/README.md

 - Yahoo Kafka Manager (port exposed to localhost:9000)
 - Confluent Interceptor console collector
 - Kafka Burrow Consumer lag Monitoring (port exposed to localhost:9001, login: admin, password: ch@ngeM3)
+- Kafka data gen container for advanced demo and benchmark (see https://github.com/guilhemmarchand/kafka-demo-cookbook)

 In addition, these templates will run a few containers that will create a Kafka stream from Confluent example repositories, to create a consumer we can monitor and generate some activities in Kafka.